nodejs/node/doc/api/cli.md

 see those as two separate modules and would attempt to load the module multiple times, causing an exception to be thrown).

-Note also that the `--preserve-symlinks` flag does not apply to the main module - this special case helps
-`node --preserve-symlinks node_module/.bin/<foo>` work.
-If you want the same behavior on the main module, also use `--preserve-symlinks-main`.
+The `--preserve-symlinks` flag does not apply to the main module, which allows `node --preserve-symlinks node_module/.bin/<foo>` to work.
+To apply the same behavior for the main module, also use `--preserve-symlinks-main`.

 ### `--preserve-symlinks-main`
 <!-- YAML